hipagesgroup/hyperkops/README.md

 # Hyperkops

-This repository provides components which enable a stable infrastructure to be created which allows the hyperopt library to be exploited in kubernetes.
+This repository provides components which enable a stable infrastructure to be created which allows the hyperopt library to be exploited in Kubernetes.

 # Architecture in kubernetes